Code-Institute-Submissions/life-expectancy-project/README.md

 ### Objectives

-To break down the average life expectancy of men and women around the world over a 55 year period.
+To graphically display the average life expectancy of men and women around the world over a 55 year period.

 ### What does it do?